|Photo Credit: Al Hicks, New York Dept. of Environmental Conservation

 Back in the mid-west, Nebraska (NB) becomes the 30th state to have confirmed cases of WNS.
 Suspected cases are also pending in the state of Texas (TX) as the fungus has been found on bats there.

-*** The following "confirmed" cases above are derived from the "White Nose Syndrome (WNS) Occurrence Map", dated May 9, 2017, by Lindsey Heffernan of the PA Game Commission on behalf of the National Speleological Society (NSS) Liaison on White Nose Syndrome.
+*** The following "confirmed" cases above are derived from the "White Nose Syndrome (WNS) Occurrence Map", dated April 6, 2018, PA Game Commission, on behalf of the National Speleological Society (NSS) Liaison on White Nose Syndrome.

 Note: Considering that the Mid-Appalachian Region (MAR) is an internal organization of the National Speleological Society (NSS), and that the NSS maintains its own special "up-to-date" section of WNS with the latest information, it is not the MAR's intention for this page to explain the latest developments of WNS, but rather to act as a portal from which a viewer can access additional information.